MicrosoftDocs/ATADocs/ATPDocs/configure-windows-event-collection.md

             ![Screenshot of the Auditing tab.](media/configure-windows-event-collection/auditing.png)
+> [!NOTE]
+> Configuring "Start and Stop Active Directory Certificate Services" event auditing may cause restarts delays when dealing with a large AD CS database.
+Consider removing irrelevant entries from the DB, or alternatively, refrain from enabling this specific type of event.

 For more information, see [For Active Directory Certificate Services (AD CS) events](#for-active-directory-certificate-services-ad-cs-events).

 ## Configure object auditing